aronwc/cs-seminars/README.md

 # cs-seminars

-IIT Computer Science Seminar Webpage
+IIT Computer Science Seminar Webpage, live at <http://cs.iit.edu/~culotta/cs-seminars/>

 **old_talks.py**
 I imported these using `python export_old_talks.py`, which scrapes some of the talks from http://cs.iit.edu/~mbilgic/seminar/.